prashant1177/prashant1177/README.md

 ### 🚧 What I'm Working On

-🔧 I'm currently building **Chess game** — a free Chess platform for everyone.
-Where a user can solve as many puzzles as he want to.
+🔧 I'm Currently improving my old project which is a job portal by adding automated shortlisting and new functionalities for student and colleges.

 ---